w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Relayer {#defn-beefy-relayer}
 :::definition

 A **relayer** (or "prover") is an abstract entity which takes finality proofs from the Polkadot network and makes those available to the light clients.
-Inherently, the relayer tries to convince the light clients that the finality proofs have been voted for by the Polkadot relay chain validators.
+The relayer attempts to convince the light clients that the finality proofs have been voted for by the Polkadot relay chain validators.
 The relayer operates off-chain and can for example be a node or a collection of nodes.

 :::
 ### -sec-num- Voting on Statements {#id-voting-on-statements}